 You should look into what types of insurance are necessary to operate a dance studio.
-While standard Public Liability insurance is important to any business, it usually doesn’t cover sporting activities such as dance instruction and performance.
-An insurance policy will protect the business as it will not be liable for any student that is injured while dancing in one of your classes.
+While standard public liability insurance is important to any business, it usually does not cover sporting activities such as dance instruction and performance.
+An insurance policy will help cover you for any student that is injured while dancing in one of your classes.
 You may also consider either:

-- management liability insurance which protects the operation of the business (e.g. if you decide to operate the studio as a company, directors’ duties).
+- management liability insurance which protects the operation of the business.
+For example, directors’ duties if you decide to operate the studio as a company.

-Regardless of the styles of dance you specialise in, a diverse range of music is necessary when running a studio.
+Regardless of the styles of dance you specialise in, a diverse range of music is necessary when running a dance studio.
 Unless you compose the music used in your studio, you will likely rely on copyrighted music.
 Copyright extends to playing music in a public place.
-Inevitable situations for a dance business such as rehearsals, eisteddfods or public performances may infringe on the copyright owner’s rights.
+Day to day activities of a dance business such as rehearsals, eisteddfods or public performances may infringe on the copyright owner’s rights.
 Dance studios and schools can purchase licenses for the use of copyrighted music for the following:

 - recordings of performances for your students.

-Fortunately, you don’t need to call Justin Bieber directly to obtain a copyright licence.
-You can apply for blanket licenses from either:
+Fortunately, you do not need to call Justin Bieber directly to obtain a copyright licence.
+You can apply for blanket licenses from either the: